OddMagnet/OddTracker/README.md

+## **Current Status**

+On indefinite hold.
+This has been a great journey with a lot of learning, but after getting a Job in the industry I simply don't have the will to use so much of my free time for more learning, when I already have a great workplace where learning while working is promited.

 # OddTracker

 An App to track projects and tasks, written in SwiftUI, for the purpose of demonstrating my skills and knowledge.